H.R. 6703: Lower Health Care Premiums for All Americans Act

 Why it matters

-The bill's core idea is that bigger pools can mean lower premiums.
-It would expand association health plans by letting eligible employer groups and some self-employed workers band together, as long as the association has existed for at least 2 years, is set up for a real business purpose other than selling insurance, and offers coverage to at least 51 employees.
-To keep these arrangements from becoming a way to screen out sick people, the bill says associations cannot condition membership on health status-related factors, cannot deny coverage for pre-existing conditions, and cannot vary eligibility or premiums based on health status.
+The central bet is that bigger pools mean lower premiums.
+The bill would let employer groups and some self-employed workers join association health plans, as long as the association has existed for at least 2 years, was formed for a real business purpose other than selling insurance, and offers coverage to at least 51 employees.
+At least 75% of the group's governing seats would have to be held by employer members.

 1

-An association health plan could be offered only by a group formed in good faith for reasons other than selling insurance, in existence for at least 2 years, and making coverage available to at least 51 employees.
-It also must have a formal structure, and at least 75% of governing positions must be held by employer members.
+Employer groups could offer a shared health plan if the association was formed in good faith for a purpose other than selling insurance, has existed at least 2 years, covers at least 51 employees, and keeps at least 75% of its governing seats with employer members.

 2

-A self-employed person can join if they have no common law employees, hold a bona fide ownership right in a trade or business, earn wages or self-employment income from it, and work at least 10 hours a week or 40 hours per month providing personal services.
-A group of at least 20 self-employed individuals can be treated as one employer member group.
+A self-employed person can join with no employees, a real ownership stake in a business, income from it, and at least 10 hours a week (or 40 a month) of personal work.
+Groups of at least 20 self-employed individuals can be treated as a single employer member.

 3